isabella232/journey-optimizer-learn.en/help/challenges/check-your-work/create-and-personalize-emails.md

 ---
-title: Check your work
+title: Check your work - Create and personalize emails
 description: Check if your challenge result are correct.
 kt:
 thumbnail: .jpg
 ---

-# Check your work - Create and personalize messages
+# Check your work - Create and personalize emails

+Now that you have completed the Challenge compare the emails you have built with the references below.

 ## Email Message #1 – Summer collection announcement